cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 ## Install, Configure, and Update

 - Check that you have the [latest stable version of ZAP](https://www.zaproxy.org/download/).
 Install/update via Homebrew with:
   - `brew update; brew install owasp-zap` or
   - `brew update; brew reinstall owasp-zap`
   > NOTE: If you see an error running ZAP as an unsigned application, run the following from the command line:
   - `xattr -dr com.apple.quarantine '/Applications/OWASP ZAP.app'`
+  - ZAP also has a [weekly build](https://www.zaproxy.org/download/#weekly) available.
+If the current stable build isn't working for some reason, try the weekly build instead.
+Download the ZIP, `cd` to it in your terminal, and run it with `./zap.sh`.
+If it outputs a message like `Exiting: ZAP requires a minimum of Java 11 to run`, run `brew install java` to install the latest Java and try again.
 - Start ZAP and update
   - For "Session persistence", select "No, I do not want to persist my session..."
   - For "Manage add-ons", select "Update All"